Antonio de Diego

-Currently he is training for the 2016 Summer Paralympics in Rio de Janeiro, Brazil.

-He was born in Madrid on 2 July 1967, with an 85% physical disability rating.

-He has gone from not being able to turn around in a bed without help to being a member of the Spanish canoeing team in the Paracanoe mode.

-High Level Athlete in the Spanish National Team member of the Spanish Paralympic team until 2015 that he withdraw from the competition.
+A High Level Athlete in the Spanish National Team and a member of the Spanish Paralympic team until 2015 when he withdrew from the competition.

-In 2009 and 2011 He was awarded as the best athlete with physical disability at the Nit de L`sport Gala in Barcelona and in 2012 as the best athlete with physical disability at the Sports Gala of the Community of Madrid.
+In 2009 and 2011 he was awarded as the best athlete with physical disability at the Nit de L`sport Gala in Barcelona and in 2012 as the best athlete with physical disability at the Sports Gala of the Community of Madrid.

 He practices other complementary sports very actively; sailing, scuba diving, cycling and more casual athletics with prostheses special.